MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-multi-select.md

 #### Rectangular multi-select with the Ctrl key

-While holding down the *Ctrl* key, click and drag within a visual to select multiple data points.
+While holding down the Ctrl key, click and drag within a visual to select multiple data points.
 When you release the mouse button, all points overlapping the selection rectangle are selected, and any previous lasso selections are also preserved.
-If you lasso select an area that incorporates previously selected points using *Ctrl* while selecting, those data points are unselected (toggled off); using the lasso has the same effect as *Ctrl* + clicking each point individually.
+If you lasso select an area that incorporates previously selected points using Ctrl while selecting, those data points are deselected (toggled off); using the lasso has the same effect as Ctrl + clicking each point individually.

 #### Rectangular multi-select with the Shift key

-When you hold down the *Shift* key while making a lasso selection, previous selections are preserved and already-selected data points remain selected.
-So using *Shift* while performing a lasso-select only adds data points to your selection, rather than toggling data points in the selected area.
+When you hold down the Shift key while making a lasso selection, previous selections are preserved and already-selected data points remain selected.
+So using Shift while performing a lasso-select only adds data points to your selection, rather than toggling data points in the selected area.

 ![Screenshot shows a line chart with several ranges selected over a bar chart, which reflects the same selections.](media/desktop-multi-select/power-bi-rectangle-select.png)